nv-0203/MedWise/README.md

 - **streamlit**: Enabled the creation of a user-friendly web application.
 Leveraged Streamlit's simple and intuitive API to design the user interface.

-- **scikit-learn**: Provided the implementation of machine learning models.
-The Random Forest Classifier, Linear SVM Model, and Logistic Regression Model are all implemented using scikit-learn.
+- **scikit-learn**: used in Parkinson's Prediction.
+The Random Forest Classifier, Linear SVM Model, KNN and Logistic Regression Model are all implemented and stacked using scikit-learn.

+- **pycaret**: used in Heart Disease and Diabetes Prediction.
+Soft Voting Ensembler and Bagging are implemented using it

 - **pickle**: Employed in MedWise for model persistence.
 After training the machine learning models, they are serialized using pickle and saved to disk.
 This allows for quick and easy loading of pre-trained models within the Streamlit app, ensuring that predictions can be made without the need for retraining each time the application is launched.